-Concretely, the CNN encoder begins with a 7×7 convolution (32 channels, stride 2×2), followed by ResNet blocks (2 with 64 channels, 3 with 128, and 2 with 256), interleaved with batch normalization and dropout.
-Progressive 2×2 max-pooling between block groups downsamples the spatial resolution, producing feature maps of size (H/8) × (W/8) × 256.
+Concretely, the CNN feature extractor begins with a 7$\times$7 convolution (32 channels, stride 2$\times$2), followed by ResNet blocks (2 with 64 channels, 4 with 128, and 4 with 256), interleaved with batch normalization.
+Progressive 2$\times$2 max-pooling between block groups downsamples the spatial resolution, producing feature maps of size (H/8) $\times$ (W/8) $\times$ 256.
 Column-wise max pooling then flattens this tensor into a sequence of (W/8) feature vectors (256 dimensions each).

-The recurrent head and decoding stage use three stacked BiLSTM layers (256 hidden units each) to process the feature sequence.
-A fully connected classifier projects each BiLSTM output onto the character space, followed by softmax normalization to obtain per-frame probability distributions.
+The recurrent sequence modeling module consists of three stacked BiLSTM layers (256 hidden units each) with a dropout rate of 0.2 applied between recurrent layers, followed by an additional dropout layer with probability 0.2 before the final linear projection onto the character space.
+During training, CTC is applied to the resulting character logits.
 During inference, greedy CTC decoding selects the most probable character at each time step, merges duplicates, and removes blanks to generate the final transcription.

-To improve convergence and discriminative feature learning, the model employs an auxiliary CTC shortcut branch trained jointly with a weighted multi-task loss (weight = 0.1).
-This shortcut is discarded during inference, introducing no additional computational overhead at test time.
+Following the Best Practices framework \cite{retsinas2022best}, the model employs an auxiliary CTC shortcut branch trained jointly with a weighted multi-task loss (weight = 0.1).
+Prior ablation experiments showed that this shortcut consistently improves CER across multiple configurations.
+The shortcut branch is used only during training and is discarded during inference, introducing no additional computational overhead at test time.

 This CRNN architecture is used in the CER-HV framework as the base recognizer $f_{\theta}$.
 Its predictions $\hat{y}_i = \text{Decode}(f_{\theta}(x_i))$ are used to compute the CER scores $c_i$ that guide the ranking of samples in the noise detection stage.